 |Blue sapphire is the second most popular colored stone for investment.
 The rarest and most valuable sapphires are from Kashmir, but no new material has been mined there in more than a century.|

 Next most valuable is Burma sapphire, followed by stones from Ceylon and Madagascar.
-Fancy color sapphires, yellow, pink and padpardascha are becoming more popular with investors.
+Fancy color sapphires, yellow, pink and padpardascha are popular.

 |Spinel is a relative newcomer as an investment gem.
 The most valuable spinel colors are red, hot pink and flame orange.
 Red Burmese spinels and the neon pink-red spinels from Mahenge, Tanzania have the best investment potential. |